-The size of our share reserve increase request for the Amended 2018 Plan is equal to the sum of the following (subject to adjustment for stock splits, stock dividends and similar events): (i) 10,000,000 new ordinary shares; (ii) the 2011 Plan Available Shares; and (iii) the Prior Plans Returning Shares.
-We expect our request will provide us with sufficient ordinary shares to support one year of equity awards at our current market value.
+The size of our share reserve increase request for the Amended 2018 Plan is equal to 8,000,000 new ordinary shares (subject to adjustment for stock splits, stock dividends and similar events).
+We expect our request will provide us with sufficient ordinary shares to support approximately one year of equity awards at our current market value.
 Equity awards are key to attracting and retaining employees integral to the successful development of our clinical pipeline, the commercialization of our products and the accomplishment of transformative business transactions.
-Our compensation philosophy with respect to equity awards is to target around the 50th percentile by value, as determined using the Black-Scholes option pricing model and market prices for restricted stock unit awards, of our comparable peer group, with the opportunity to increase or decrease the value of equity awards from the 50th percentile based upon performance.
+Our compensation philosophy with respect to equity awards is to target around the 50th percentile by value of our comparable peer group, as determined using the Black-Scholes option pricing model and market prices for restricted stock unit awards, with the opportunity to increase or decrease the value of equity awards from the 50th percentile based upon performance.
 If our request is not approved, we do not expect to have sufficient ordinary shares to support our next round of annual equity awards at our current market value.